willcgg/frameworks_and_languages_module/client/README.md

 - Clone repo into new workspace using http:gitpod.io/#https://github.com/willcgg/frameworks_and_languages_module
 - Edit requests in client side app.js folder on ALL fetch requests change all 'http:localhost:8000' to 'https://8000' followed by whatever the gitpod provided link is at the top of your browser e.g. 'https://8000-willcgg-frameworksandla-ik3tq7sj973.ws-eu27.gitpod.io' this is to ensure the client is requesting from the server correctly
+- Cd into client folder and type 'npm run build', this will give you the build folder which contains all of the client code optimized and ready to deploy
-- Cd into client folder and type 'make build' then 'make run'
+- Once the build folder is present, cd into the server folder and type 'make build' then 'make run', you will be able to access the app on http:localhost:8000
 ## On windows systems

 from https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows <br/>